HenilMistry/AristaLabRequestor/README.md

 ![Video](./docs/gifs/al-exploring-settings.gif)

-1. Access the "Settings" tool for Tools Section.
+1. Access the "Settings" tool from Tools Section.
 2. You can configure Key Shortcuts for certain actions from "Key Bindings" section.
 3. You can choose the custom node images from "Canvas Utilities" section.
 4. You can manage saved topologies or load existing once using "Topology Configuration" section.